ceford/cefjdemos-data-jdm-user/articles/en/hosting-notes/how-do-unix-file-permissions-work-3f.md

 If you decide to use *caching* the cache directory will need to be *writable* by the Web server user to allow it to write its temporary files.

+## Recursively fix permissions

+In a terminal window, starting from the Joomla site root, use the following commands to set file and folder permissions to the Joomla defaults.

+find . -type f -exec chmod 644 {} \;
+find . -type d -exec chmod 755 {} \;

+Note: The find command assumes that it should start from the current directory.
+To be safe, go to your public_html directory and specify a path as the first argument.
+Some shells, such as bash on Apple OS X, must have a path specified in the find command.

+Test all third-party extensions after changing permissions.